Introduction

 - Excellent adhesion to bare metal surfaces.

-- Very good forming properties.
+- Very good molding properties.

-- permanent form.
+- Permanent form.

-NOTE: Tin Alloy: PB 25% / 75%.
+NOTE: Tin alloy: PB 25% / 75%.
 Use suction.
 Breathing equipment.

 Repair with welding and soldering